The Children of Lir: A Fascinating Irish Legend

 The New Mother

-After the death of Aoibh, Lir and his children were miserable.
-The children were suffering from grief and in need of someone to fill their mother’s role in their lives.
-To solve this, their grandfather, King Bodhbh, arranged another marriage between Lir and one of his other daughters.
+After the death of Aoibh, Lir and his children were miserable; the children were suffering from grief and in need of someone to fill their mother’s role in their lives.
+Their grandfather, King Bodhbh, arranged another marriage between Lir and one of his other daughters to solve this.

 Lir married Aoife, Aoibh’s sister, and the picture of the happy family reappeared again.
 The children loved Aiofe as their new mother, but jealousy started to brew beneath the surface.

-Aiofe realized that Lir was devoted to his children, and she felt he didn’t care about her.
-She got envious of the fact her stepchildren belonged to Aoibh and not her.
-Consequently, the children’s new caring mother turned into a hating and bitter enemy.
+Aiofe realised Lir was devoted to his children, but she felt he didn’t care about her.
+She became envious of the fact that her stepchildren belonged to Aoibh and not her.
+Consequently, the children’s new caring mother became a hating and bitter enemy.

 She began forming a plot to get rid of Lir’s children.
 Aiofe made many attempts to exclude them from Lir’s life.
 She had convinced herself that Lir could only truly love her if her sister’s children were not in the picture.